Liluan1/ABE/README.md

 Build Instructions
 =====================================

+TBD -- the following are PALISADE build instructions

 We use CMake to build PALISADE.
 The high-level (platform-independent) procedure for building PALISADE is as follows (for OS-specific instructions, see the section "Detailed information about building PALISADE" at the bottom of this page):